Czech Republic national football team: 2000s

 The Czech Republic qualified for Euro 2000, winning all of their group games and conceding five goals.
 In the finals the team were drawn in Group D, alongside France, the Netherlands and Denmark.
-The team lost to the Netherlands after last-minute penalty and lost the second match against France, which eliminated them from advancing to the knockout round.
+The team lost to the Netherlands after a last-minute penalty and were defeated in second match by France, which eliminated them from advancing to the knockout round.
 The Czech Republic managed a 2–0 win against Denmark in their final game courtesy of two goals from Vladimír Šmicer.

 Once again, the Czech Republic failed to qualify for the World Cup, this time finishing second in their 2002 qualification group, behind Denmark, and then being beaten 1–0 in both legs by Belgium in the UEFA play-offs for a place in the finals.

 A team settled with Pavel Nedvěd, Jan Koller, Tomáš Rosický, Milan Baroš, Marek Jankulovski, Tomáš Galásek together with the emergence of goalkeeper Petr Čech were unbeaten in 2002 and 2003, scoring 53 goals in 19 games and qualifying for Euro 2004 in the process.
 The Czech Republic went on a 20-game unbeaten streak, which finally ended in Dublin on 31 March 2004 in a friendly match against the Republic of Ireland.
 The Czechs entered the Euro finals in Group D, alongside the Netherlands, Germany and Latvia.
 The team trailed 2–0 to the Netherlands before winning the game 3–2 and beat Germany in the final group match.
 The Czech Republic beat Denmark in the quarter-final, went into the semi-final against Greece and Tomáš Rosický hit the bar after just two minutes, Jan Koller had shots saved by the Greek goalkeeper and Pavel Nedvěd left the pitch injured in the end of the first half.
-It was not to be as the 90 minutes finished goalless and Greece won the game in the last minute of the first half of extra-time with a silver goal.
+The first 90 minutes finished goalless and Greece won the game in the last minute of the first half of extra-time with a silver goal.